sanity-io/vscode-sanity/README.md

 The extension is built whenever new code is pushed to the `main` branch of the repo.
 The release notes and tagging is done automatically in CI by `semantic-release` and the extension is pushed to Open VSX registry and [Visual Studio marketplace](https://marketplace.visualstudio.com/items?itemName=sanity-io.vscode-sanity).

 If you want to dry run the release, you can do 👇 to have `semantic-release` parse the git history and see if everything is ok.
-Since you're running locally it'll skip the actual steps of packaging and pushing etc. You need to set `GH_TOKEN` + `OVSX_PAT` and/or `VSCE_PAT` env vars for the dry run release to complete.
+Since you're running locally it'll skip the actual steps of packaging and pushing etc. You need to set `GITHUB_TOKEN` + `OVSX_PAT` and/or `VSCE_PAT` env vars for the dry run release to complete.

 ```sh
 # you can dry-run using